Dr. James L. Moore III, Assistant Director, STEM Education

-Dr. Karen Marrongelle is the assistant director for the Education and Human Resources (EHR) Directorate at the National Science Foundation (NSF).
+Dr. James L. Moore III is the assistant director for the STEM Education Directorate at the U.S. National Science Foundation.

 Images and other media in the National Science Foundation Multimedia Gallery are available for use in print and electronic material by NSF employees, members of the media, university staff, teachers and the general public.
 All media in the gallery are intended for personal, educational and nonprofit/non-commercial use only.

 Images credited to the National Science Foundation, a federal agency, are in the public domain.
 The images were created by employees of the United States Government as part of their official duties or prepared by contractors as "works for hire" for NSF.
 You may freely use NSF-credited images and, at your discretion, credit NSF with a "Courtesy: National Science Foundation" notation.

 Additional information about general usage can be found in Conditions.

 Download the high-resolution JPG version of the image.
 (8.0 MB)

 Use your mouse to right-click (Mac users may need to Ctrl-click) the link above and choose the option that will save the file or target to your computer.